dimk1301/Guides/ai-token-efficiency-playbook.md

 * Start a new session with that summary.
 * Continue only with the current objective and relevant files.

+### The Git Boundary Rule

+Make it a practice to clear or reset your session every time code is committed to Git.
+This prevents a single long-running session from accumulating stale context across multiple independent changes.
+A quick compaction or `/clear` at each Git boundary keeps the token burn low and prevents reasoning drift across unrelated tasks.

 ### Team Pattern

 For teams, standardize four things: